-Results: No exceptions were found as a result of applying the procedure.
+Results: No exceptions were found as a result of applying the procedures.

-13. INFORMATION TECHNOLOGY DISASTER RECOVERY/BUSINESS CONTINUITY
+INFORMATION TECHNOLOGY DISASTER RECOVERY/BUSINESS CONTINUITY

-- A. Procedures: Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.
+- 26 Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted.

-13. INFORMATION TECHNOLOGY DISASTER RECOVERY/BUSINESS CONTINUITY (CONTINUED)
+INFORMATION TECHNOLOGY DISASTER RECOVERY/BUSINESS CONTINUITY (CONTINUED)

-- b) Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - c) Obtain a listing of the entity's computers currently in use, and their related locations, and management's representation that the listing is complete.
-Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
+- b.
+Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - c.
+Obtain a listing of the entity's computers currently in use, and their related locations, and management's representation that the listing is complete.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - d.
+Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #9C.
+Observe evidence that the selected terminated employees have been removed or disabled from the network. - e.
+Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #17, obtain cybersecurity training documentation from management, and observe that the documentation demonstrates that the following employees/officials with access to the agency's information technology assets have completed cybersecurity training as required by R.S.
+42:1267.